 The man was James Lothian Mitchell.
 Mention his name in Burntisland today, and you'll get a blank look.
 And yet, when he died in 1908, the Dunfermline Journal was moved to remark that there was no better known man in the area.
 He has no official memorial in the town which he knew so well, and to which he devoted the best years of his life.
 But there is no more enduring reminder of the man and what he stood for than the fine Public Library in the High Street.
 His perseverance with the project, in the face of strong opposition, brought the library - and Andrew Carnegie - to Burntisland in 1907.

 This is Mitchell's story - and also the story of a uniquely turbulent period in the history of Burntisland.
 In the early 1900s, the town was deeply divided.
 Bitter divisions on the Town Council spilled over into the School Board, which itself became a political battleground.
 A number of the issues of principle being debated in the town at the beginning of this century are still with us today: issues such as public sector jobs for friends and relations; conflicts of interest; the powers of School Boards; and - of critical importance to Mitchell - the right of public sector employees to take an active part in local politics.

-But things were different in 1863, and Hillend
+an eyelid.
+But things were different in 1863, and Hillend was